 I completely redid the “Nice Day in Old Québec” Travel Photo Essay in 2012, with new scans of all 7 pictures.
 For this one, I separately adjusted the brightness and contrast of the bright foreground, dark alley, and sky.

 New software and techniques can also improve old digital images.
 This one particularly benefits from improvements Adobe made to camera profiles in Adobe Camera Raw, the part of Photoshop that reads and processes raw files, providing more accurate and vivid reds and blues.
 (A camera profile measures the sensor’s color response, to calibrate software that converts raw files to images.)
 I got a cleaner color balance from the mixed twilight and tungsten light, and processed the image for more “punchy” contrast.

 The cruise ship Monarch of the Seas anchored near Avalon Bay, Catalina Island, 2007.
 Kodak UltraColor 400UC negative.

 In the new version I was able to correct the color shifts enough for a pleasing natural rendering of the early-morning scene, and to greatly reduce the vignetting.
-It’s not perfect, but I think it the residual imperfections would be hard to notice without an explanation and side-by-side comparison.
+It’s not perfect, but I think the residual imperfections would be hard to notice without this explanation and side-by-side comparison.